compulim/iter-fest/README.md

 Some functions that modify the array are not ported, for example, `copyWithin`, `fill`, `pop`, `push`, `reverse`, `shift`, `splice`, `unshift`, etc. Iterables are read-only and we prefer to keep it that way.

-Some functions that do not have actual functionality in the iterable world are not ported, such as, `forEach`, `values`, etc.
+Some functions that do not have actual functionality in the iterable world are not ported, such as, `values`, etc.

 Some functions that cannot not retains their complexity or performance characteristics are not ported.
 These functions usually iterate from the other end or requires random access, for example, `lastIndexOf`, `reduceRight`, `sort`, `toReversed`, `toSorted`, etc.